enaix/smali-toolchain/README.md

-COMMAND specifies where to inject the code: locals         	set the number of local variables, can be injected only once init           	inject the code to the main class constructor, can be done multiple times methods        	inject new methods to the main class, can be done multiple ones
+COMMAND specifies where to inject the code: locals         	set the number of local variables, can be injected only once clinit_locals  	set the number of local variables in clinit, can be injected only once init           	inject the code to the main class constructor, can be done multiple times clinit         	inject the code in the static initializer (clinit), can be done multiple times methods        	inject new methods to the main class, can be done multiple ones fields         	inject class fields, can be done multiple times

 OPTION may be the following:
   -h, --help     	print this message and exit